-Social phobia is often undetected.
-It can cause you great distress and unhappiness in all areas of your life.
+In teens, social phobia is often undetected.
+It can cause you great distress and unhappiness in their lives.

 Social anxiety in Teenagers : Physical Symptoms